languagetool-org/languagetool-browser-addon/README.md

 This is our old add-on.
-We recommend using the new one instead: https://chrome.google.com/webstore/detail/languagetool/oldceeleldhonbafppcapldpdifcinji
+We recommend using the new one instead (completely rewritten and under a new license): https://chrome.google.com/webstore/detail/languagetool/oldceeleldhonbafppcapldpdifcinji